erpnext/foundation/foundation/www/docs/user/manual/en/human-resources/leaves_and_holiday/leave.md

 ##Leave Application
 > Human Resources > Leaves and Holiday > Leave Application > New Leave Application

 [Leave Application](/docs/user/manual/en/human-resources/leaves_and_holiday/leave-application.html) section enables an employee to apply for leaves.
 Employee can select the type of leave and the Leave Approver who will authorize the Leave Application.
-User with "Leave Approver" role are considered as Leave approver.
-Leave Approvers can also be restricted/pre-defined in the Employee record.
+Leave Approvers for each department can be configured in the [Department](/docs/user/manual/en/human-resources/setup/department.html) master.
 Based on selected dates and applicable Holiday List, total leave days is calculated automatically.

 {next}